Calculate The Value Of Your US Savings Bonds – Paper Savings Bonds Only

 1) On the paper savings bonds, specifically EE series bonds, the face value of a bond is not the amount of money originally invested in the bond but, the value of the bond at maturity.
 For example a EE series bond, with a $100 face value, represents a $50 investment.
 For electronic bonds, the face value is not the value at maturity but the amount originally invested.
 Basically, the US Savings Bond Calculator will give the wrong value (too low) for electronic bonds.

-2) If you have an electronic bonds, you should be checking the value of your bonds at treasurydirect.gov.
+2) If you have an electronic bond, you should be checking the value of your bonds at treasurydirect.gov.

 - EE Series Savings Bonds Calculator (These bonds replaced the E series in 1980 and are still available electronically.),